|

 since 2001, but the quality and uniqueness of the handmade crafts remains

 the same.
-So come and say hello to the staff at the craft shop, and join
+So come and say hello to the staff at the craft shop.

 The shop just after it had been delivered to the yard at Stonehenge Works.